sunbeltdn/JenkinsMaster_Docker/README.md

 3. after container startup, default URL to access jenkins server: https://hostname:8082

-4. in this docker, git/github/pipeline/role-strategy has been installed
+4. in this docker, plugins: git/github/pipeline/role-strategy has been installed